AkashRinge/Computational-Methods-In-Finance/README.md

 # Computational-Methods-In-Finance

+Please make sure you have Java (jdk 16)-16 installed and added to PATH in environment variables Open cmd and go to the folder where jar is location Run the command java -jar Computational-Methods-In-Finance.jar

 ### 1. Random Number Generation, Discrete and Continuous Random Variable Simulation.
-Inverse Transformation, Box-Muller and Polar-Marsaglia methods, Multidimensional Normal generation, Poisson-Exponential relationship, Acceptance-Rejection Method.
-Kolmogorov-Smirnov test.
+Inverse Transformation, Binomial Generation, Box-Muller and Polar-Marsaglia methods.